Spider season again! The top six spiders you’ll spot at home in autumn

 These also have a rather gangly action, but if they seem to be moving rather wildly, don’t panic – they’re most likely wiggling to try to scare off a predator (erm… probably you).

 Let’s complete our trio of confusingly similar, long-legged beauties.
-Harvestmen, as they’re called, once again have those distinctive very spindly legs with a slim, stick-like body.
+Firstly though – another confession.
+Harvestmen are also not spiders!
+They’re closely related, but part of a seperate order (Opiliones).
+Harvestmen once again have those distinctive very spindly legs with a slim, stick-like body.
 You can spot them all year round, and unlike their cellar spider friends don’t in fact spin webs.

 These hungry devils aren’t fussy about what they eat, either – they’ll eat fruit, small insects, even mushrooms!
 There are lots of different kinds of harvestmen, too, and the males and females look different (the female of the species is more… large than the male), so knowing quite which type you’re looking at is hard.